ahmed3alali/SoftModelDesignTEMP/README.md

 Questions of ex 2 :

+The example 2 has two packages : Packages related to inversion of control ( Not solved by professor ) and packages related to Single Resp (Solved)

+The lab questions are as following :

-- for the package "before inversion of control " : convert the given classes according to the single responsibility --> answer is package after inversion of control . ( solved  )
+1) convert the given class (SingleResponsibilityViolation file in LMS with 2 classes in it )  according to the single responsibility.

-- for the package "single responsibility violation : 1) convert the design given to a service based ioc .Car should take RepairService and test it (Professor didnt solve )
+2) convert the design given ( BeforeInversionOfControl file in LMS ) to a service based ioc Car should take RepairService  test it . ( not solved in class )

-- 2) Implement an open close that filters an array with different  filters. ( Professor didnt solve )
+3 ) implement an open close that filters an array with different  filters also for the same package ( BeforeInversionOfControl file in LMS ) not solved.

+---

+note : for example SingleResponsibilityViolation file in lms has two classes which has been written separately each class in a file in netbeans .